Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Introduction

 The anti-de Sitter space, $AdS_n$, is a complete Lorentzian manifold of constant curvature $-1$.
 It can be defined as a quadric in the space $\R^{n-1,2}$, that is, $\R^{n+1}$ endowed with a symmetric bilinear form of signature $(n-1,2)$:

 In some ways, $AdS_3$ can be considered as a Lorentz analog of hyperbolic 3-space.
-We are interested here in manifolds endowed with a geometric structure which, outside some singular points, is locally isometric to $AdS_3$.
+We are interested here in manifolds endowed with a geometric structure which, outside some singular locus, is locally isometric to $AdS_3$.